openstack/i18n/doc/source/contributing.rst

 If you cannot find your local team, you can request to `create a local translation team`_.

-To report translation errors,
+To report translation errors, see :doc:`bug_report`.
-go to `openstack-i18n in Launchpad`_ and report bugs.
-Mark bugs with a tag "translation".

 There are three different roles in a translation team: